Community Notes undermoderate polarizing content by design creating risks in electoral processes: Data and definitions

 \subsection{Multidimensional ideology scaling of accounts on X}

-To compare the ideological scale inferred by X's system with established ideological dimensions across countries, we rely on the method developed by Ramaciotti et al. \cite{ramaciotti2022inferring}, which adapts Barberá's \cite{barbera2015birds} methodology to multidimensional settings.
+To examine the ideological scale inferred by X's system, we rely on the method developed by Ramaciotti et al. \cite{ramaciotti2022inferring}, which adapts Barberá's \cite{barbera2015birds} methodology to multidimensional settings.
 Specifically, we identify X accounts following Members of Parliament (MPs) from 23 countries across five continents, retaining those that followed at least 3 MPs and were followed by at least 25 accounts, following Barberá's protocol \cite{barbera2015birds,barbera2015understanding,ramaciotti2022inferring}.
 We then infer, through Correspondence Analysis, a multidimensional latent space arranging MPs and their followers by homophily (see details in SM.S\ref{subsec:epo_dataset}).

 For the analysis of Community Notes latent ideology parameter, we consider the position of X accounts along $\delta_1$, the first principal component of the Correspondence Analysis, which best explains which MPs they follow.
-Additionally, we map the positions of accounts onto interpretable political dimensions of the Global Party Survey \cite{norris2020measuring} ---an expert survey positioning parties along several dimensions endowed with a reference frame making them comparable across countries--- namely i) the Left-Right dimension, a leading dimension of polarization relevant for studies of misinformation in social media \cite{roozenbeek2020susceptibility,mosleh2024differences,grinberg2019fake}, and ii) the Anti-Elite dimension, which measures criticism toward elites and institutions and has been proposed as an alternative explanation for the dissemination of misinformation online \cite{arceneaux2021some,ramaciotti2023geometry,uscinski2021american}.
+Additionally, we map the positions of accounts onto interpretable political dimensions of the Global Party Survey \cite{norris2020measuring} ---an expert survey positioning parties along several dimensions endowed with a reference frame making them comparable across countries--- namely i) the Left-Right dimension, a leading dimension of polarization relevant for studies of misinformation in social media \cite{roozenbeek2020susceptibility,mosleh2024differences,grinberg2019fake}, and ii) the Anti-Elite dimension, which measures criticism toward elites and institutions.
+In contrast to results regarding online misinformation in the US \cite{grinberg2019fake}, the degree of negative attitudes towards and institutions has been shown to play a role in the probability of disseminating misinformation \cite{arceneaux2021some,ramaciotti2023geometry}.
 When comparing latent ideologies $\theta_n$ and $\theta_r$ with Left-Right and Anti-Elite dimensions, we focus on 13 countries where at least a thousand X accounts with inferred political positions have authored posts with proposed Community Notes.
 These countries represent a geographically diverse sample (see SM.S\ref{subsubsec:epo_x_cn}): \textit{United States, United Kingdom, Japan, Spain, France, Brazil, Canada, Germany, Argentina, Israel, Australia, Poland,} and \textit{Mexico}.